f4exb/sdrangel/sdrgui/gui/spectrumcalibration.md

 <h3>12.
 Export calibrated points to .csv</h3>

 Export the calibrated points to a .csv file.
-Colums are:
+Columns are:

   - **Frequency**: frequency in Hz of the point
   - **Relative**: relative power in dB